MISP/misp-book/taxonomy/README.md

 ### Other use cases using MISP taxonomies

-Tags can be used to set events for further processing by external tools (e.g. VirusTotal auto-expansion using Viper).
+Tags can be used to:

+* Set events for further processing by external tools (e.g. VirusTotal auto-expansion using Viper).

-Ensuring a classification manager classes the events before release (e.g. release of information from air-gapped/classified networks).
+* Ensure a classification manager classes the events before release (e.g. release of information from air-gapped/classified networks).

-Enriching IDS export with tags to fit your NIDS deployment.
+* Enrich IDS export with tags to fit your NIDS deployment.

 ## MISP warning lists: The dilemma of false-positive